earthlab/earthlab.github.io/_posts/courses/earth-analytics-bootcamp/05-pandas-dataframes/exercises/2019-08-02-pandas-dataframes-04-selections-pandas-dataframes.md

 ## Begin Writing Your Code

-By now, you are familiar with importing the necessary `Python` packages to set your working directory and download the needed datasets using the `os`, `earthpy` and `urllib` packages.
+By now, you are familiar with importing the necessary `Python` packages to set your working directory and download the needed datasets using the `os` and `urllib` packages.
 You also need to import the `pandas` package with the alias `pd`.

 Begin by reviewing these tasks.